*** Attention: updated opening in September ***

 The overview map of the green and orange countries can be found via this link.

 Some guidelines regarding the Coronavirus

-In 2020 we all had to learn to live with the virus.
+In 2020 and 2021 we all had to learn to live with the virus.
 And we saw in practice that our campsite turned out to be a fairly safe environment for everyone.
 No closed spaces, always in the open air, everything was done in accordance with the applicable guidelines.

 - Wash your hands regularly

 Hand soap is provided at the washbasins.
 Make use of this, wash your hands for at least 40 seconds and make sure that all areas of the hands are washed.
 Allow your hands to air dry.

 Keep a distance of at least one meter from each other

 The virus mainly spreads through close human contact.
 Therefore, we cannot shake hands on your arrival or departure.
 Please also greet your fellow campers without a handshake.

 - Cough or sneeze into your elbow or handkerchief